Academic year 2020-2021 housing information

 Communication and reinforcement Accordion Closed

-University policies, guidelines, and expectations will be communicated and reinforced through multiple avenues including, but not limited to:
+University policies, guidelines, and expectations are communicated and reinforced through multiple avenues including, but not limited to:

 - University housing contract signed through the housing portal